 For the ganache, place the chopped chocolate in a heatproof bowl.
 Place the cream in a saucepan over medium heat and bring just to a boil.
 Pour over the chocolate and let it sit for 1 minute.
 Using a heatproof spatula, stir the ganache in tight circles in the middle of the bowl until the cream and chocolate start to emulsify.
 Slowly enlarge your circle until the ganache is completely emulsified.
 Cool to room temperature.

-To finish, Line a sheet pan with plastic wrap and place a wire rack on top.
+, Line a sheet pan with plastic wrap and place a wire rack on top.
 Remove the frozen 2.75 inch demi spheres from the freezer and place on the wire rack.
 Glaze the frozen demi spheres with the ganache and let them sit for 2 minutes.
 Remove the rack and transfer to a clean sheet pan lined with a silpat.
 Reserve in the fridge until thawed, about 1 hour.